A person recently asked me what I meant by the term “business system.” I thought others might like to know a definition that works for me.

 Our natural world is a great example of systems at work—solar systems, ecosystems, weather systems, bodily systems, and so forth.
 Man has wisely followed this pattern to solve problems and make extraordinary advancements.

 In truth, the best companies are also those with the best business systems and processes.
 Many highly-successful companies of our day started with one major innovative system—McDonald’s fast food, Federal Express overnight delivery, and Google Internet search, to name a few.
 These companies, and thousands of others, have built their fortunes on one or more remarkable systems that serve customers better than anyone else in their target market.

-Now that you know what a business system is, it's time to identify yours, elevate them to higher performance, and enjoy greater profit.
+Now that you know what a business system is, it’s time to identify yours, elevate them to higher performance, and enjoy a greater profit.